julian-zim/rnadeep/examples/README.md

 ### A typical sequence alignments example workflow would consist of:

- - Generate data using rnaconv
+ - Generate alignment/consensus structure training pairs using rnaconv or use the converted rfam database directly.

  - *train_ali.py*: select one of the models from rnadeep/models.py (currently those are all SPOTRNA reimplementations.) and train with your generated test/validation data, using pairs of sequence alignments and consensus structures.

  - *predict_ali.py*: either test the performance of the model on different data or generate the output matrices from your trained model.

- - *mlforensics.py*: postprocess output matrices to generate secondary structures.